dtk/dtk-getting-started-examples/example-services/spark/documentation/examples/03_CheckingTaskStatus.md

 ## Using task status to follow deployment of service
-When a service instance is task is launaced that is used to keep track of its execution.
-The intercation model is asynchrnous maning the user can be performing other actions in teh DTK shell while teh task is executing.
+When a service instance is launched a task is used to keep track of its execution.
+The user interaction model is asynchronous meaning the user can be performing otheractions in the DTK shell while the task is executing.
 To check the progress of execution the user can use the 'task_status' command in a service instance context.
-In this example there is only one service isntance 'spark-cluster1', but other ways that the DTK can be used is to simultaneously deploy a set of service isntances and then navigate between them to see teh status of each
+In this example there is only one service instance 'spark-cluster1', but teh DTK user could also have simultaneously deployed a set of service instances and then navigate between them to see the status of each

 The task status command provides three different user interaction modes that are selected with different command lines options.
 These are
 * See a snapshot of the task progress
 ```
 task-status
 ```
-* Put the DTK shell in Linux top-like mode to advance the progress; this mode is left after the task compltes in either success, failure, or because it was teminated by the user or the user in the wants switch out of top mode using ^D
+* Put the DTK shell in Linux top-like mode to advance the progress; this mode is left after the task completes in either success, failure, or because it was teminated by the user or the user in the wants switch out of top mode using ^D
 ```
 task-status --wait
 ```